Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity: Model

-\ \\ We now formalize the high-level description above in a manner similar to the formalization of POMDPs, with distinctions between the overall system history and each player's locally observable histories.
+We now formalize the action selection process by defining policies.
+We make distinctions between the overall system history and each player's locally observable histories.
 For any $t \in \zz_{\geq 0}$, we define the sets